COVID-19: information for keeping you safe

 - Hotels and accommodation (COVID certificate required for entry to restaurants and bars attached to hotels)

-- Restaurants, cafés and bars (COVID certificate required for indoor areas)
+- Restaurants, cafés and bars (COVID certificate required for indoor areas, customers must be seated while eating or drinking)

-- Theatres, concert venues and cinemas (face coverings are not mandatory, COVID certificate required for entry)
+- Theatres, concert venues and cinemas (COVID certificate required for entry)

-- Leisure and culture centres (e.g. Basel Zoo, Lange Erlen Animal Park and the botanical gardens of the University of Basel) as well as sports facilities (face coverings are not mandatory, COVID certificate required for entry)
+- Leisure and culture centres (e.g. Basel Zoo, Lange Erlen Animal Park and the botanical gardens of the University of Basel) as well as sports facilities (COVID certificate required for entry)

 - Basler Personenschifffahrt